napari/napari.github.io/fundamentals/installation.md

 If you would like install napari from the git repository instead, and use [pyqt5](https://pypi.org/project/PyQt5/) instead of [PySide2](https://wiki.qt.io/Qt_for_Python), then you also need to use the pip argument `--no-use-pep517`.

-Installing napari from a remote github repository, using a [pyqt5](https://pypi.org/project/PyQt5/) backend:
+Installing napari from a remote github repository, using [pyqt5](https://pypi.org/project/PyQt5/) bindings for the Qt backend:
 ```
 pip install pyqt5
 pip install --no-use-pep517 git+https://github.com/napari/napari
 ```

-Installing napari from a cloned napari repository on your local machine, using a [pyqt5](https://pypi.org/project/PyQt5/) backend:
+Installing napari from a cloned napari repository on your local machine, using [pyqt5](https://pypi.org/project/PyQt5/) bindings for the Qt backend:
 ```
 pip install pyqt5
 pip install --no-use-pep517 path_to_napari